UCAS Code: Combined Honours only – see combinations tab|Duration: 3 years|Full Time|Creative Campus

 You will further develop your skills, understanding and appreciation of more advanced techniques of both studio and live sound production, and MIDI programming, automation and interactive applications in music.

-You will attend the Explorations in Music Production lecture series where these areas will be taught in an integrated way through shared themes such as: stylistic sound production techniques; digital signal processing techniques; automation; music interactivity; digital sound theory; sound synthesis; surround sound techniques; introduction to audio/visual (theory and practice); and introduction to generative music.
+You will attend the Explorations in Music Production lecture series where these areas will be taught in an integrated way through shared themes such as: stylistic sound production techniques; digital signal processing techniques; automation; music interactivity; digital sound theory; sound synthesis; surround sound techniques; expanded engagements with live music; MIDI arrangement and orchestration; introduction to audio/visual (theory and practice); and introduction to generative music.
 This lecture series will be linked to two themed seminar series: Explorations in Studio and Live Production Seminar and Explorations in Interactive Music Programming Seminar.

 In addition, you will attend a series of compulsory concerts and events.
 The concerts included in this series are intended to illustrate the musical genres studied in other areas of the course, and to add additional enhancement.
 For example, during the academic year 2018-19, students attended concerts given by Milapfest, Sonic Interactions, and Angel Field Festival.

-Students will attend the Advanced Studies of Music Production lecture series and explore themes such as: advanced practice and theories of: stylistic sound; sound and perception theory; sound synthesis; mixed-media, interactive and immersive music and sound; surround-sound techniques; and generative composition.
+Students will attend the Advanced Studies of Music Production lecture series and explore themes such as: advanced practice and theories of: stylistic sound; sound and perception theory; sound synthesis; mixed-media, interactive and immersive music and sound; surround-sound techniques; live coding; algorithmic music modelling; music for content; project management; and generative composition.

 In your third year, you will be encouraged to further hone your skills, understanding and appreciation of advanced studio and live sound and digital music.